danjgale/psyc-917/README.md

 ### 2. Getting the Data

 The course uses data from a localizer experiment we've collected.
 The total dataset (raw and preprocessed versions) is ~16GB.
 The data is stored on a USB key and will be available to everyone.
 Once you've got the data, place the folder in the repository alongside the notebooks.

+For lessons 10 and 11, a separate example dataset is used.
+Prior to those lessons, the data will be distributed on a key as well.

 ### 3. Anaconda